Caskets (band)

-Caskets (formerly known as Captives) are a British post-hardcore band from Leeds, formed in 2018.
+Caskets (formerly known as Captives) are a British rock band from Leeds, formed in 2018.
 The band are signed onto SharpTone Records and currently consists of lead vocalist Matthew Flood, lead guitarist Benjamin Wilson, rhythm guitarist Craig Robinson, and drummer James Lazenby.

 History

 2018–2020: Founding and Ghost Like You

 The band was founded by bassist Christopher McIntosh, who at the time played rhythm guitar, Benjamin Wilson (lead guitar), and bassist Lee Horner, who left their previous project Faultlines to focus on new ventures.
 The band was completed with James Lazenby (drums) and Matthew Flood (vocals).
 On 23 September 2018, the band released their debut single Ghost Like You via the YouTube channel Dreambound.
 The eponymous EP was announced for April 2019.
 Prior to release, the band released two more singles, Signs and Find a Way, before the EP was self-released on 26 April 2019.

 Following this, the band went on a European tour with the Australian post-hardcore band Hands Like Houses and another show as a support act for Bad Omens in Hannover.
 In the summer, Caskets performed at several festivals, including in Germany and Sweden, and played some shows as a support act for the Japanese metalcore band Crystal Lake in Germany.
 The band toured the United Kingdom in September 2019 with Acres and Parting Gift, where they debuted a new single named Falling Apart.

 After the tour, founding member Lee Horner left the band for personal reasons.
 Christopher McIntosh switched from rhythm guitar to bass.
-Former Glamour-of-the-Kill guitarist Craig Robinson was recruited as the new rhythm guitarist.
+Former Glamour Of The Kill guitarist Craig Robinson was recruited as the new rhythm guitarist.
 On 1 March 2020, Caskets released the previously live-only single Falling Apart, again via Dreambound.
 The band was soon signed by SharpTone Records.
 With the announcement of being signed, Caskets announced their new single Glass Heart, which was released on 4 December 2020.